noirgif/blog/source/_posts/sepia-memories.md

 Despite all of that, I'd say it is a nice game for its free price tag, compared to another free VN with a pink hair girl, which is too short to have any kind of plot development.
 I think that game somehow shows how hard it is to make a good VN.

+If you play the game, remember: do not genuflect.

 ## Some Discursion

 After that I played some Unity-chan shooting.
 It's some pixel danmaku shooting game made with Unity.
 The group later made another game named *[SOUND SHOOTING!!!](https://play.google.com/store/apps/details?id=jp.tank.ezdaemon.ots)* which combines the shooting part with a little rhythm game elements.
 You can see the similarity in their UI or fights at a glance.